nvaccess/nvda/devDocs/featureFlags.md

     wxCtrlClass=nvdaControls.FeatureFlagCombo,
-    keyPath=["virtualBuffers", "newOptionForUsers"], # The path of keys, see config spec. conf=config.conf, # The configObj instance, allows getting / setting the value translatedOptions=collections.OrderedDict({ # OrderedDict to communicate that order of items will be preseverd.
+    keyPath=["virtualBuffers", "newOptionForUsers"], # The path of keys, see config spec. conf=config.conf, # The configObj instance, allows getting / setting the value translatedOptions=collections.OrderedDict({ # OrderedDict to communicate that order of items will be preserved.
         # Translators: Explanation of yes option
-        config.FeatureFlagValues.ENABLED: _("Yes"),
+        config.FeatureFlagValue.ENABLED: _("Yes"),
         # Translators: Explanation of no option
-        config.FeatureFlagValues.DISABLED: _("No"),
+        config.FeatureFlagValue.DISABLED: _("No"),
     })
 )
 ...